ndhwyd/roc-rk3399-pc_openbsd/README.md

 ``

 *NOTE*
-The previous steps (build ATF) are required to sccessfully boot OpenBSD.
+The previous steps (build ATF) are required to successfully boot OpenBSD.
 Without these steps, U-Boot will boot but cannot load OpenBSD.

 ### Step 2 - Build U-Boot